Some Comparison Results for First-Order Hamilton-Jacobi Equations and Second-Order Fully Nonlinear Parabolic Equations with Ventcell Boundary Conditions: Preliminaries

-This proposition means that the value of $u$ and $v$ on the boundary are, in some sense, the limit of their interior values; there is no artificial jump on the boundary.
+The regularity property $(ii)$ is stronger than the usual one: not only does it mean that the value of $u$ and $v$ on the boundary are, in some sense, the limit of their interior values (\ie there is no artificial jump on the boundary) but these interior values also correspond to values of $u$ and $v$ at previous times.
 And, of course, the same general result holds in general domains.

-\begin{proof} The arguments being similar in the sub and supersolution cases, we just give them in the subsolution one.
-We assume by contradiction that there exists an \usc subsolution $u$ of \eqref{Eqn}-\eqref{Vbc-HS} and $(x,t) \in \domeg \times (0,T)$ such that
+\begin{proof} We first prove $(i)$ and the arguments being similar in the sub and supersolution cases, we just give them in the subsolution one.

+We remind the reader that we have to show that the expected subsolution inequality has to be satisfied if $(x,t)$ is a local strict maximum point of $u-\phi$ on $\Omegb \times (0,t]$, not on $\Omegb \times (0,T)$.
+We just treat the case when $x\in \domeg$, the case when $x\in \Omega$ being far easier (and is a standard result in the viscosity literature).